antmicro/kenning/docs/source/cmd-usage.md

 This run was tested on a Google Coral Devboard device.
 ```

-The `kenning.scenarios.inference_tester` can be also executed locally - in this case, the `--protocol-cls` argument can be skipped.
+`kenning.scenarios.inference_tester` can be also executed locally - in this case, the `--protocol-cls` argument can be skipped.
 The example call is as follows:

 ```bash